davehenton/cookies/README.md

 - Multiple types of cookies, each with a different baking time
 - Status attribute for cookies, with at least these possible values: `:doughy`, `:almost_ready`, `:ready`, `:burned`

+Don't forget to write more tests for this release.

 ###Release 2 : Refactor